traderres/webClass/learnAngular/lessons/lesson18c_autoComplete_addRestCall.md

 <h3> Author's Opinions </h3>

 - When in doubt, do an auto-complete on a *SINGLE* field.
+- I like using the ngram approach as it matches anywhere in the string
 - In our case, we already have an ngram on the display_name.filtered field.
 So, we'll use that.
 - The user can type-in any part of a report.display_name and the entire display name will appear in the auto-complete.